 A. Farm Bookkeeping.
 Elementary principles of economics and the elements of bookkeeping as applied to the farm.
-Methods of taking farm inventories and the keeping of cash accounts, and accounts with livestock, farm crops, etc. Mr. Bell.
+Methods of taking farm inventories and the keeping of cash accounts, and accounts with livestock, farm crops, etc. Mr. Schults.

-B. Farm Economics.
+- B. Farm Economics.
 This course will consist of lectures and discussions which deal with subjects with which the farmers are in constant contact; how prices are made, the farmers' purchasing power, farm labor, farm credit, farm tenancy and leases.
-Mr. Wehrwein.

-C. Marketing.
-This course includes a study of necessary marketing services, agencies, and methods; and analysis of merchandising principles applied to agriculture, a discussion of cooperative marketing and the middleman system, as well as a consideration of market prices, marketing weaknesses, and marketing improvements.
-The relationship between economical production, quality products, efficient and effective marketing, and better rural social life is pointed out.
-Mr. Bakken.

-D. Rural Community Organization.
-Social and economic relations of farm home and community are studied together with numerous methods for their improvement.
+Mr. Allin. - C. Marketing.
+This course includes a study of necessary marketing services, agencies, and methods; and analysis of merchandising principles applied to agriculture, a discussion of co-operative marketing and the middleman system, as well as a consideration of market prices, marketing weaknesses, and marketing improvements.
+The relationship between economical production, quality products, efficient and effective marketing, and better rural social life is ponited out.
+Mr. Schaars. - D. Rural Community Organization.
+Social and economic relations of farm home and community are studied together with numerous methods for thir improvement.
 Various local social institutions such as school, club, store, church, and library are given special attention.
 Particular emphasis is also given to types of farmers' clubs and community organizations, with suggestions and plans for making them a success.
-Mr. Kolb and Mr. Nelson.

-E. Farm Management.
-To show the student how the various farm operations may be organized and correlated so the entire farm may be handled successfully and economically.
-The location and size of the farm and its adaptability to the raising of crops and livestock, the layout of the farm, the capital and equipment necessary for the various types of farming and the problem of farm help.
+Mr. Wileden and Mr. suggestions and plans for making them a success.
+Mr. Kolb and assistant. - E. Farm Management.
+To show the student how the various farm operations may be organized and correlated so the entire farm may be hand'ed successfully and economically.
+The location and size of the farm and its adaptability to the raising of crops and livestock, the lay-out of the farm, the capital and equipment necessary for the various types of farming and the problem of farm help.
 Mr. McNall.